Robert Mugabe: Lancaster House Agreement: 1979

 The beginning of the end for Smith came when South African Prime Minister B. J. Vorster concluded that white minority rule was unsustainable in a country where blacks outnumbered whites 22:1.
 Under pressure from Vorster, Smith accepted in principle that white minority rule could not be maintained forever.
-He oversaw the 1979 general election which resulted in Abel Muzorewa, a politically moderate black bishop, being elected Prime Minister of the reconstituted Zimbabwe Rhodesia.
+He oversaw the 1979 general election which resulted in Abel Muzorewa, a politically moderate black bishop, being elected prime minister of the reconstituted Zimbabwe Rhodesia.
 Both ZANU and ZAPU had boycotted the election, which did not receive international recognition.
-At the Commonwealth Heads of Government Meeting 1979, held in Lusaka, the British Prime Minister Margaret Thatcher surprised delegates by announcing that the UK would officially recognise the country's independence if it transitioned to democratic majority rule.
+At the Commonwealth Heads of Government Meeting 1979, held in Lusaka, the British prime minister Margaret Thatcher surprised delegates by announcing that the UK would officially recognise the country's independence if it transitioned to democratic majority rule.

 The negotiations took place at Lancaster House in London and were led by the Conservative Party politician Peter Carington.
 Mugabe refused to attend these London peace talks, opposing the idea of a negotiated rather than military solution to the Rhodesian War.
 Machel insisted that he must, threatening to end Mozambican support for the ZANU-PF if he did not.
 Mugabe arrived in London in September 1979.
 There, he and Nkomo presented themselves as part of the "Patriotic Front" but established separate headquarters in the city.
-At the conference the pair were divided in their attitude; Nkomo wanted to present himself as a moderate while Mugabe played up to his image as a Marxist revolutionary, with Carington exploiting this division.
+At the conference the pair were divided in their attitude; Nkomo wanted to present himself as a moderate while Mugabe played up to his image as a Marxist revolutionary, with Carrington exploiting this division.
 Throughout the negotiations, Mugabe did not trust the British and believed that they were manipulating events to their own advantage.